gifale95/NED/README.md

 ## 🕹️ How to use

-### 🧰 Download the Neural Encoding Dataset
+### 🧰 Download the Neural Encoding Simulation Toolkit encoding models

-To use `NED` you first need to download the Neural Encoding Dataset from [here][ned_data].
-Depending on how you want to use the Neural Encoding Dataset, you might need to download all of it, or only parts of it.
-For this please refer to the [data manual][data_manual], which describes how the Neural Encoding Dataset is structured.
+To use `NEST` you first need to download the Neural Encoding Simulation Toolkit trained encoding models from [here][nest_data].
+Depending on how you want to use the Neural Encoding Simulation Toolkit, you might need to download all of it, or only parts of it.
+For this please refer to the [data manual][data_manual], which describes how the Neural Encoding Simulation Toolkit is structured.

-The Neural Encoding dataset is stored in a Google Drive folder called `neural_encoding_dataset`.
-We recommend downloading the dataset directly from Google Drive via terminal using [Rclone][rclone].
+The trained encoding models are stored in a Google Drive folder called `neural_encoding_simulation_toolkit`.
+We recommend downloading the folder directly from Google Drive via terminal using [Rclone][rclone].
 [Here][guide] is a step-by-step guide for how to install and use Rclone to move files to and from your Google Drive.
-Before downloading NED via terminal you need to add a shortcut of the `neural_encoding_dataset` folder to your Google Drive.
-You can do this by right-clicking on the `neural_encoding_dataset` folder, and selecting `Organise` → `Add shortcut`.
+Before downloading NEST via terminal you need to add a shortcut of the `neural_encoding_simulation_toolkit` folder to your Google Drive.
+You can do this by right-clicking on the `neural_encoding_simulation_toolkit` folder, and selecting `Organise` → `Add shortcut`.
 This will create a shortcut (without copying or taking space) of the folder to a desired path in your Google Drive, from which you can download its content.

 ### 🧠 Available encoding models

-Following is a table with the encoding models available in the Neural Encoding Dataset.
+Following is a table with the encoding models available in the Neural Encoding Simulation Toolkit.
 Each row corresponds to a different encoding model, and the columns indicate their *attributes*:

 * **modality:** the neural data modality on which the encoding model was trained.
 * **train_dataset:** the neural dataset on which the encoding model was trained.